Find Trade Colleges

 $28,676 Avg Student Debt

 The average tuition and fees at Bethel is $16,871.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $28,676 in student loans.
+Bachelor’s Degree recipients from Bethel accumulate an average of $28,676 in student debt by the time they complete their degree.
 Around 49% of those degree recipients were women.

 Online courses are available at Bethel, but you will need to check with the school to see if they are available for your field of interest.
 In 2020-2021 about 59% of the undergraduate students at the school chose to take one or more online courses.